The Laser Power Swing Trainer guides you to bat speed, and power; keeping your “hands inside the ball” for every swing.

 The Ultimate Hands Inside The Ball Swing Trainer

-Our Laser Strap Makes It Easy To Train “Hands Inside The Ball”
+Our Laser Power Swing Trainer Makes It Easy To Train “Hands Inside The Ball”

-Training, “hands inside the ball;” is challenging for coaches, one of the many reasons our Laser Strap is the number one choice to improve bat speed.
+Training, “hands inside the ball;” is challenging for coaches, one of the many reasons our Laser Power Swing Trainer is the number one choice to improve bat speed.
 Strategically designed to keep your “hands inside the ball;” every swing, growing “muscle memory” preparing you for the dominant pitchers in your league.

 OUR HANDS INSIDE THE BALL HITTING AID GIVES YOU THE CONFIDENCE TO STAY BACK, AND CRUSH THE INSIDE FASTBALL